mgit-at/arti/README.md

 By default `arti` looks for the file `$HOME/.arti.toml` but you may override this using the `-c` option.
 Besides toml you may use json or yaml as a config file format.

-Any config option may be overrided using environment variables.
-Environment variable names start with the prefix `ARTI_` followed by the key name of the config option where all `.` are replaced be `__` and all `-` are replaced by `_`.
+Any config option may be overridden using environment variables.
+Environment variable names start with the prefix `ARTI_` followed by the key name of the config option where all `.` are replaced with `__` and all `-` are replaced with `_`.

-For example the environment variable for the secret-access-key config option of the store named `minio` looks like this:
+For example the environment variable for the `secret-access-key` config option of the store named `minio` looks like this:

 ```